 You may want to read:

 If you meet with me for counseling or any discipleship situation, you’re probably going to walk away with a few pictures.
 A picture is worth a thousand words.
 For years, I have kept a stack of printer paper on my desk, which I used to sketch spiritual concepts.
 A few years ago, I bought a tablet to show the sketches on a screen in the office and later zip them up to send to my counselees.

-Because every discipleship opportunity provides more information offered than what a person can retain, it is wise to take advantage of the eye and the ear gates, plus give them some things to take home for further review.
+Because every discipleship opportunity provides more information than a person can retain, it is wise to take advantage of the eye and the ear gates, plus give them some things to take home for further review.
 Sometimes I would transform the sketch into an infographic and place it on our website.
 The infographic in this article is from a “counseling moment” with a couple who came for help.

-It is the classic marriage problem of a husband expecting his wife to adapt to his strengths rather than helping her to mature according to how the Lord has gifted her.
-Rather than seeing and leveraging their differences for something magnificent, a spouse may try to downgrade, ignore, or remove the differences while demanding her to assimilate to a marriage made in his image.
+Expecting your spouse to adapt to your strengths while ignoring your weaknesses rather than helping them mature according to how the Lord has gifted them will always create strife.
+Rather than seeing and leveraging the differences for something magnificent, a spouse may try to downgrade, ignore, or remove the differences while demanding the spouse assimilate to a marriage made in the dominating spouse’s image.

 Here are a few examples: